PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 Gastrectomy.
-About twenty to twenty-five percent of patients regain a significant portion of lost weight within five to ten years, often linked to lifestyle factors, behavioral patterns, or physiological adaptations.^14 15 16
+About twenty to twenty-five percent of patients regain a significant portion of lost weight within five to ten years, often linked to lifestyle factors, behavioral patterns, or physiological adaptations.
-Gastric bypass and sleeve gastrectomy result in Type 2 diabetes remission in up to sixty to eighty percent of cases ini- tially, with some decline over time.^17 18 19 That said, it remains the best decision I ever made for my health.
+Gastric bypass and sleeve gastrectomy result in Type 2 diabetes remission in up to sixty to eighty percent of cases ini- tially, with some decline over time.
+That said, it remains the best decision I ever made for my health.
 My all-time low was 206 pounds, but a good portion of that resulted from a loss of lean muscle and fat.
 I use a smart scale to track my